Sharon-Li-77/To-Do-List/README.md

 #TODO App

-I built a todo app, by using the full stack!
-From the database to the server, the API client, React and React Query.
+Full stack project.
+From building up backend database & server to frontend by using the API & React (React Query).

 Before running this app, please intsall and run migration in your local terminal: